-Electoral area G (in this case including the Thetis Island Trust Area due to data limitations) is projected to grow much faster than its historical rate, from 1,060 households in 2019 to 1,449 households in 2025, an increase of 37% in six years.
+Electoral area G is projected to grow much faster than its historical rate, from 1,060 households in 2019 to 1,449 households in 2025, an increase of 37% in six years.
 Given the projected population growth and household size, this report's analysis estimates that there is a need for 387 units of new housing in electoral area G in the next five years with a particular need for one-bedroom units.